Lindawa40/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script 5-displaying the first 10 lines of /etc/passd
-script 6-display the third line in file iacta without using sed command script 7-creating a file '\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)' containing the text Best School ending by a new line
+script 6-display the third line in file iacta without using sed command script 7-creating a file '\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)' containing the text Best School ending by a new line script 8-redirecting results of command ls -la to a file